mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints.md

 #### Returns

-`media query`: A media query string ready to be used with JSS.
+`media query`: A media query string ready to be used with JSS, which matches screen widths greater than the screen size given by the breakpoint key in the first argument and less than the the screen size given by the breakpoint key in the second argument.

 #### Examples